wandb/droughtwatch/README.md

 Here are some ideas to try next:

 * different network architectures, loss functions, optimizers, and other hyperparameter settings
+* explore subsets of bands and architectures that account for differences in the bands
 * data augmentation (rotate, flip) and narrowing the focus (center crop)
-* comparison between formulating this task as a regression vs a classification (predicting a continuous value vs a discrete label)
+* comparison between formulating this task as a regression vs a classification (predicting a continuous value vs a discrete label for drought severity)
 * explore correlations between the sparse expertly-labeled data (RGB ground-level photos) and the dense, easier-to-obtain data (lower resolution satellite imagery in 10 spectral bands)
-* explore the data distribution and class balance: are different levels of drought intensity/forage quality evenly represented? what kind of new data would be most helpful to label?
+* better account for the class imbalance (actual distribution of ground truth labels: { 0: 63927, 1: 16135, 2: 16939, 3: 9993 })